kavia-common/employee-management-system-5751-5761/employee_frontend/README.md

 ## API Client Behavior

 - All requests include an `X-Correlation-ID` header for tracing.
-- If a 401 Unauthorized response is received, the client triggers logout and redirects to `/login`.
 - Minimal structured logs are emitted in development honoring `REACT_APP_LOG_LEVEL`.
-- Authorization header is automatically added when a token exists in local storage.

 ## CORS and API Base URL Alignment